byrd-laif/soilMakers/bioPhiliaLivingDesignProofOfConcept/creativeEcoLivingProofOfConcept.md

 # Bio*Philia* Living Design ~ Learning to live in the light of Nature.
 (*Proof of concept: Oct 2016 - Jan 2020*)

-**The cultivation of a symbiotic habitat that honors the individual as a *biological organism* in the *built environment* within the *biophysical environment.***
+**The cultivation of a symbiotic habitat, that honors the individual as a *biological organism* in the *built environment*, within the *biophysical environment.***

-## *Becoming a part of the circle of life.* The *symbiotic relationship* between *Wo-Man and Mother Earth* (environment) is highlighted, not human and 'things'.
+## *Becoming a part of the circle of life.* The *symbiotic relationships* between *Wo-Man and Mother Earth* (environment) is highlighted, not human and 'things'.

-***Harvesting Knowledge:*** Learning to catalogue experiences, the sources in the natural environment, of positive emotional states that humans experience, then recreate them in the built and cultivated environment to enhance emotional, mental, physical and biological health.
+***Harvesting Knowledge:*** Cataloging experiences, sources in the natural environment, of positive biological, physical and  emotional states that humans experience then, recreate them in the built and cultivated environments to enhance emotional, mental, physical and biological health.

 Civilized living; life-giving and life-sustaining with a high degree of refinement and comfort.
 Adaptable to all practical needs of life within an attractive built environment.